romaincinq/SmartContractA4/README.md

 # SmartContractA4

-Welcome to my github repository.
+Welcome to my Github repository.

-My name is Romain CINQUILLI and I'm not in group, so i done everything alone by myself for this course.
+My name is Romain CINQUILLI and I'm not in a group, so I done everything by myself for this TP.

-In this GitHub you will find some Caneva about Smart Contract that I made during my 4th year a ESILV.
+In this GitHub you will find Canevas and Smart Contract that I made during my 4th year a ESILV.

 In this repository, they are 3 files :